heiswayi/heiswayi.nrird.com/_posts/2016/2016-11-27-lambda-expression-delegate-predicate-closure-in-dotnet.md

 ---
 layout: post
-title: Lambda expression, Delegate, Predicate and Closure in .NET
+title: Learn about Lambda Expression, Delegate, Predicate and Closure in .NET
-description: Lambda expression helps me to write code faster and shorter.
-Let's learn how we can use lambda expressions, delegates, predicates and closures in .NET C# code.
+description: Let's learn how to use lambda expression, delegate, predicate and closure in .NET C# code.
-keywords: lambda expressions, c# programming, anonymous functions, lambda operator, c# delegates, c# predicates, c# closures
-tags: [Lambda Expression, C#, Programming]
+tags: [C#, Programming]
 comments: true
 ---

-### Lambda expression
+### Lambda Expression

 A lambda expression is an anonymous function that we construct with the lambda operator `=>`.